Code-Institute-Submissions/weather-app/README.md

 <em>"I love this app. so simple and nice backgrounds.
 Now I am using only it to check weather."</em>

 ##### Tony R.:
-<em>"I am not a biggest fan on new technologies and I prefer software which does not ask too much from me.
-I do not have a mobile phone and use my old PC only.
-Then I have tried this app on my home PC and I was pleased with all necessary information in one place.
-I think this app will be my number one from now to check weather."</em>
+<em>"I am not a technology guru and use it because it helps me on daily basis.
+This app is nice and easy to use with all necessary information in one place.
+Big plus from me."</em>

 ##### Mrs Liane:
 <em>"Days of technologies are full of so much information which is not necessary and just occupies us and I prefer simplicity which this app did provide me."</em>